 The amount of OID on a note that you must include in income during a taxable year is the sum of the "daily portions" of OID for that note.
 The daily portions are determined by allocating to each day in an "accrual period" (generally the period between compounding dates) a pro rata portion of the OID attributable to that accrual period.
-The amount of OID attributable to an accrual period is the product of the "adjusted issue price" of the notes at the beginning of the accrual period and its yield to maturity reduced by the sum of the payments of qualified stated interest on the note allocable to the accrual period.
+The amount of OID attributable to an accrual period is the product of the "adjusted issue price" of the notes at the beginning of the accrual period.
 The "adjusted issue price" of a note at the beginning of any accrual period is generally equal to the sum of its issue price and all prior accruals of OID.
 Cash payments on an OID note are allocated first to any stated interest then due, then to previously accrued OID (in the order of accrual) to which cash payments have not yet been allocated, and then to principal.